andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ### Upgrading Kubernetes clusters

-This is probably one of the most important task maintaining a Kubernetes cluster, keeping pace with Kubernets updates and performing Kubernetes upgrades.
+This is probably one of the most important task maintaining a Kubernetes cluster, keeping pace with Kubernetes updates and performing Kubernetes upgrades.
 New Kubernetes release is coming approximately every 3 months.

 So how can I upgrade my Kubernetes cluster using Rancher?